SymbioticEDA/riscv-formal/docs/config.md

 ------------

 This macro should be set whenever riscv-formal is used.
-It is actually never used by any of the riscv-formal Verilog files, it it can be used for example by cores under test to enable or disable generation of the RVFI ports.
+It is actually never used by any of the riscv-formal Verilog files, it can be used by cores under test to enable or disable generation of the RVFI ports.

 RISCV_FORMAL_NRET
 -----------------